 CORSAIR KATAR ELITE WIRELESS Review – Gaming Performance and Experience

 I’ve never blamed my missed shots on the mouse sensor and it offers steady performance for both tracking and flicking.
-The lightweight factor and smooth glide make it easier to swipe, and to aim the cursor at the enemies’ heads.
+The lightweight factor and smooth glide make it easier to swipe and aim the cursor on the enemies’ heads.

 Here are some Overwatch 2 gameplay clips I’ve stitched while using the mouse.
-Sure, there are missed shots every now and then, but you can also see some awesome pops in the whole clip.
+Sure, there are missed shots every now and then, but you can also see some awesome shots.